mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-concentration-as-path-factor/discussion-of-meditation/discussion-of-jhana/discussion-of-the-first-jhana/whether-the-first-jhana-is-sufficient-for-arahantship.md

 ---
-Question: Whether the first jhāna is sufficient for the Arahatta?
+Question: Whether the first jhāna is sufficient for the Arahantship?
 Category: Jhāna
 Tags:
 Sutta References: AN 9.36